Sesgaro/Robert_RoboTec/README.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
 ```

-# Update
+# Update 0.2

-'Pwm_and_control_Test1.py' This code is the first control connection test, controller -> Laptop/Jetson -> ESP.
+`Pwm_and_control_Test1.py` This code is the first control connection test, controller -> Laptop/Jetson -> ESP.

 The computer sends a text string each time the trigger values are updated, the ESP separates and transforms from scripts to integer and float values.

+# TX1 Works with the XboxController!!
+Fixed compatibility issues with Jetson and reprogrammed the file `Pwm_and_control_Test1.py` (now called `espmotors.py`) to be separated by functions, and to be invoked by `main.py`.

+# Updated requirements
+Due to problems with the `inputs` library we opted to change to `pygame` for reading the command.